 Nobody likes to prepare for the worst, but what will happen to your loved ones, property, and personal possessions if you do not have a plan?
 Drafting a will doesn’t have to be complicated.
 A will allows you to provide details on how you want your property and personal belongings to be distributed, name trustees who will manage your estate and care for your dependents (if applicable), and provide instructions for handling medical situations on your behalf if you are unable to make decisions.

 Did you know your military legal service office can assist you at no charge?
 If you already have a will, make necessary changes and updates.

 3. Appoint a Power of Attorney

 Your power of attorney should be someone that you trust that can conduct business on your behalf while you are away, such as a family member or spouse.
 This person can make transactions that would normally require your signature.
 There are several types of documents that apply to different situations, such as financial and healthcare matters.
 Your legal service office can assist you with choosing and completing the correct forms.

 Service members are responsible for their household expenses while they are deployed, such as rent, mortgage payments, car payments, credit cards, etc. Before deploying, make arrangements for these payments.
 You may wish to have your power of attorney handle your finances while you are deployed or you can set up automatic payments through your online checking account.

 If you are a single service member, eliminate rent and utilities by leaving your possessions with a close friend or family member.
 Consider a commercial storage unit and rental insurance to protect your belongings as an alternative if this is more economical.

-During Deployment: You may be eligible for military discounts and benefits, such as lower credit card interest rates.
-Research financial products that you may need, including credit card and loans benefits.
+You may be eligible for military discounts and benefits, such as lower credit card interest rates.
+Research financial products that you may need, including credit card and loan benefits.